White sand dreams

 Nowadays, Nelson's Dockyard serves as a well-preserved throwback to the British colonial days, and features a museum, hotels and restaurants in original buildings.
 It was recently named a UNESCO World Heritage Site and is part of the larger Nelson's Dockyard National Park, along with Shirley Heights, a famed lookout point on the island.

 Still very much in touch with its sailing history, Antigua holds the internationally-renowned Antigua Sailing Week.
 Taking place in late April and early May, the event attracts sailors and nautical-enthusiasts from around the world with yacht races and beach parties.
-Even if sailing isn't your thing, All Inclusive Antigua holidays offer a little of the high-life all year round.
+Even if sailing isn't your thing, Antigua All Inclusive holidays offer a little of the high-life all year round.

 Lying beneath the water's surface along much of Antigua's coastline is a wall of coral reef teeming with aquatic life.
 That combined with Antigua's unbelievably warm water makes snorkelling an incredibly popular activity on the island.